-- Presenting motions to the Board of Directors in view of the next Ordinary General Meeting of shareholders with respect to the ag-gregate amount of remuneration of the Board of Directors and of the Executive Management Board of the Company; - Assisting the Board of Directors in the preparation of the remuneration report, to be adopted by the Board of Directors and then disclosed to the shareholders of the Company in view of the next Ordinary General Meeting; - Implementing the resolutions passed by the General Meeting of shareholders with respect to the aggregate amount of remuneration of the members of the Board of Directors and the members of the Executive Management Board; - Assisting the Board of Directors in setting the conditions for the actual remuneration of the members of the Board and of the Exec- utive Management Board in accordance with article 25 of the Articles of Association, as well as advising the Board in the review and approval of general compensation and benefit policies, including any long-term incentive plans. - Preparing and assessing the principles of remuneration of the Company and presenting corresponding motions to the Board of Directors in this respect for approval; - Advising the Board of Directors in the setting-up, monitoring and regularly reviewing of the remuneration policy and guidelines at the highest level of the Company; - · Submitting recommendations or presenting motions to the Board of Directors on other remuneration-related matters.
+- Presenting motions to the Board of Directors in view of the next Ordinary General Meeting of shareholders with respect to the aggregate amount of remuneration of the Board of Directors and of the Executive Management Board of the Company; - Assisting the Board of Directors in the preparation of the remuneration report, to be adopted by the Board of Directors and then disclosed to the shareholders of the Company in view of the next Ordinary General Meeting; - Implementing the resolutions passed by the General Meeting of shareholders with respect to the aggregate amount of remuneration of the members of the Board of Directors and the members of the Executive Management Board; - Assisting the Board of Directors in setting the conditions for the actual remuneration of the members of the Board and of the Executive Management Board in accordance with article 25 of the Articles of Association, as well as advising the Board in the review and approval of general compensation and benefit policies, including any long-term incentive plans;

+- Preparing and assessing the principles of remuneration of the Company and presenting corresponding motions to the Board of Directors in this respect for approval; - Advising the Board of Directors in the setting-up, monitoring and regularly reviewing of the remuneration policy and guidelines at the highest level of the Company; - · Submitting recommendations or presenting motions to the Board of Directors on other remuneration-related matters.

-In 2019, the key topics of the Remuneration Committee included, amongst others, the structure of the short and long term incentive plans as well as the setup and content of the Remuneration Report.
-The Remuneration Committee met three times for an average meeting length of 2 hours with all members present.
+In 2020, the key topics of the Remuneration Committee included, amongst others, the structure of the short and long term incentive plans as well as the setup and content of the Remuneration Report.
+The Remuneration Committee met one time in person and two times via video conference for an average meeting length of 1 hour with all members in attendance.
 The chairperson of the Remuneration Committee reports at every Board meeting on the Remuneration Committee activities and findings.